-The requirements of the Basel II framework are divided into three 'pillars' as described below:
+The requirements of the framework are divided into three 'pillars' as described below:

-Pillar 1 - these requirements set out the minimum capital requirements that each bank must adhere to, and the rules can be applied on a 'standardised' basis, or if additional permissions are granted by the Prudential Regulatory Authority ("PRA"), on an advanced basis.
-Advanced bases allow banks to use their own risk models to determine minimum capital requirements, as opposed to using the standardised values set out within the rules.
+Pillar 1 - these requirements set out the minimum capital requirements that each bank must adhere to, and the rules can be applied on a 'standardised' basis, or if additional permissions are granted by the Prudential Regulatory Authority ("PRA"), on an Internal Ratings Basis (IRB).
+IRB allow banks to use their own risk models to determine minimum capital requirements, as opposed to using the standardised values set out within the rules.

-Pillar 2 - these rules require that each bank perform an 'Individual Capital Adequacy Assessment Process' ("ICAAP") to assess its own risk profile, and determine the level of additional capital required over and above the Pillar 1 requirements having regard to those risks.
+Pillar 2 - these rules require that all banks undertake a supervisory review process which includes performing an 'Individual Capital Adequacy Assessment Process' ("ICAAP") to assess their own risk profile, and determine the level of additional capital required over and above the Pillar 1 requirements having regard to that profile.

-Pillar 3 - these rules are designed to promote market discipline by enhancing the level of disclosure made by banks to its stakeholders by allowing them to assess the bank's key risk exposures and the adequacy of the bank's risk management process to mitigate these risks.
+Pillar 3 - these rules are designed to promote market discipline and transparency by enhancing the level of disclosure made by banks to its stakeholders by allowing them to assess the bank's key risk exposures and the adequacy of the bank's risk management process to mitigate these risks.